Rule # 25 : There is Evil in the world

 Rule # 27a D is for Done

-I wonder in my effort to encourage strong, hard working kids I forgot to teach them that embracing God’s grace is the end goal, not the goal of getting to the finish line.
-The example of building the businesses I have started, and working the way I have may have given them the impression that that’s what life’s goals should be.
+The simple truth is this: although your achievements are great, the love I have for you is unconditional—as is the love from God.
+In my effort to encourage strong, hard-working kids, perhaps I forgot to teach that embracing God’s grace is the end goal—not reaching the finish line.
+My example of building businesses and working hard may have given the impression that life’s goals should be measured by accomplishments.

 Posted in Uncategorized | Leave a comment